 Rebecca Cayford, MS, RMHCI (Registered Mental Health Counseling Intern) offers her clients a unique combination of maturity, counseling experience, and nursing knowledge; and upon request can competently incorporate a client’s own Christian worldview with evidence-based psychological counseling.
 Rebecca counsels women and men to address depression, anxiety, anger, grief, PTSD, domestic violence, assault, codependency, low self-esteem, childhood trauma-neglect-abuse, and underlying issues related to drugs and alcohol abuse (after being substance-free for 6 months).
 Rebecca utilized Cognitive Behavioral Therapy, Developmental Needs Meeting Strategy, Narrative Exposure Therapy, Relational Therapy, and concepts from Imago Therapy, among others.
 Education: A.S.
 Nursing, B.S.
 Human Services, and M.S.
 Professional Counseling.
 Rebecca has also been a nurse since 1980 and loves caring for her patients at Palm Bay Hospital.

 Elizabeth Depelteau, PsyD is a licensed clinical psychologist, with over ten years experience.
 She received her Doctorate in Psychology from Florida Institute of Technology in Melbourne.
-Dr. Depelteau provides therapy services, as well as psychological assessments.
-I provide support and guidance for a wide variety of life difficulties and disorders.
-She can help with such issues as depression, anxiety, Bipolar Disorder, stress management, adjustment issues, relationship problems, substance abuse, grief/loss, and psychotic disorders.
+Dr. Depelteau provides therapy services, psychological assessments, and bariatric evaluations.
+She provides support and guidance for a wide variety of life difficulties and disorders and can help with such issues as depression, anxiety, Bipolar Disorder, stress management, adjustment issues, relationship problems, substance abuse, grief/loss, and psychotic disorders.
 Dr. Depelteau will work with you to explore your needs, goals, and strengths, and help you cope with your stressors.
 Psychological assessments can aid in clarifying your diagnosis, guiding treatment, and identifying strengths and weaknesses.
 Testing includes personality assessment, intellectual testing, learning disability evaluations, and cognitive/memory assessment.
 Dr. Depelteau also has experience working with serious mental illness, including Bipolar Disorder and Schizophrenia.